boson25/DSC288R_Capstone-Project/README.md

 7. Run the steam_ingestion.ipynb notebook sequentially.
 (This might take a while, we are creating parquets and merging them)

-This will populate our processed and merged dataset into the final data folder.
+This will populate our processed and merged datasets into the intermediate and final data folder.
 If this step is completed correctly there should be no need to change data paths in future notebooks.

 ## Initial EDA
 To reproduce our results you will run the Data Quality and EDA notebook sequentially which will recreate our initial inspection of the dataset and the visualizations we used for exploratory analysis.